emagar/mxDistritos/README.md

 -   (`data/dipfed-seccion-regs-*.RData` and `data/dipfed-seccion-mean-regs.RData` files = sección-level regression summary statistics **not included** in repository due to large size (![img](./graph/readme-math/about-66k.svg) regressions per party-year).
 Files are available upon [request](mailto:emagar@gmail.com).)

-<a id="orge0753f9"></a>
+<a id="org84ae91a"></a>

 ## Redistricting and *reseccionamiento*

 -   `equivSecc/docsRedistReseccRemunic/` = folder contains numerous documents prepared by INE/IFE explaining redistricting criteria, changes in sección delimitations (*reseccionamiento*), and changes in a state's municipalities.
     -   **Citation for these documents**: [Instituto Nacional Electoral (various years)](https://ine.mx).
 -   `equivSecc/tablaEquivalenciasSeccionalesDesde1994.csv` and `.xlsx` = historical record of *secciones electorales* nationwide since 1994 in comma-separated and excel format, respectively.
 Secciones, which do not traverse municipal borders, are the basic building blocks for districting at both the federal and state levels (see Magar et al. 2017, fn.
 9).
-Each row reports one sección (approx. 69,000 total) and the district it belonged to in four federal congressional district maps (maps inaugurated in 1979, 1997, 2006, and 2018).
+Each row reports one sección (approx. 71,000 total) and the district it belonged to in four federal congressional district maps (maps inaugurated in 1979, 1997, 2006, and 2018).
 It also reports the district it would have belonged to in the 2013 map that was rejected prior to adoption.
 A small but important number of secciones suffered changes through time (the official term is *reseccionamiento*)&#x2014;most frequently due to under- or over-population, but also after court rulings modifying state or municipal borders; see the \`OBSERVACIONES\` and its right-adjacent variables).
 For this reason, the dataset maps secciones-to-districts at each federal election since 1994.
     -   This dataset consolidates and extends excel sheets that IFE/INE distributes periodically.
+While built upon that IFE circulated in the 2010s, it has been drastically edited to include recent information.
     -   **Citation for this dataset**: Eric Magar, Alejandro Trelles, Micah Altman, and Michael P. McDonald (2017) Components of partisan bias originating from single-member districts in multi-party systems: An application to Mexico, *Political Geography* 57(1):1-12.

-<a id="orgadff0da"></a>
+<a id="org2cf8311"></a>

 ## Comparative maps and shapefiles